 Most people never make it past the headlines.

-I’ve been a blogger for well over a year now and I can say with supreme confidence that about 90% of people never even open the articles they share.
+I’ve been a blogger for well over two years now and I can say with supreme confidence that about 90% of people never even open the articles they share.

 In a study by the Media Insight Project, an initiative of the AP-NORC Center for Public Affairs Research and the American Press Institute found that around 6 out of 10 people basically just read headlines:

 Fewer Americans invest additional time into following the news more in-depth.
 The survey asked people about going in-depth for news two different ways.
 It asked whether people generally tried to get news in-depth on any subject in the last week.
 It also asked, when they recalled a breaking news story they followed in the last week, whether they had tried to find out more about it after initially learning of it.

 Overall, 41 percent of Americans report that they watched, read, or heard any in-depth news stories, beyond the headlines, in the last week.
 Slightly more people, 49 percent, report that they invested additional time to delve deeper and follow up on the last breaking news story they followed.“How Americans get their news”, americanpressinstitute.org